mailgun/documentation/source/faqs.rst

 .. _So You'd Like to Send Some Email (Through Code): http://blog.codinghorror.com/so-youd-like-to-send-some-email-through-code/

-What are the differences between free and Flex plans?
+What are the differences between Free and Flex plans?
 **************************************************************************************************************

 **Free plan (no credit card required):**